Adesoji1/FX-Trading-APP/README.md

 ### API Endpoint Testing Using Curl and Postman
-The successful implementation of these is found in the screenshots folder  or visit  http://localhost:3000/api/docs
+The successful implementation of these is found in the screenshots folder located at `apps/Screenshots` or visit  http://localhost:3000/api/docs

 Key API Endpoints